Terms of Service

 Sometimes we offer our customers rewards for using their Curve account and card - you can check out the current rewards on our website.
 We change this every now and then - you can keep a tab on this through our website.

-Curve Cash has no cash value and is not deemed to be E-money or any other equivalent of a fiat currency.
+With Curve Rewards, you’ll receive Curve Cash points on your Curve Cash card.
+Curve Cash points have no cash value and are not deemed to be E-money or any other equivalent of a fiat currency.
 Your Curve Cash cannot be used to withdraw cash or otherwise be redeemed for cash.
 You cannot use Curve Cash to pay for any fees due to Curve.

 When using your Curve Cash card for a transaction, Curve will convert your reward points to e-money (our little gift to you!) to the value of the transaction.
 You will still be charged fees on these.
 If there are not sufficient points on your Curve Cash Rewards Point balance, the transaction will be declined.